Vedant-MAHAjan/Docker-with-AWS-ECR/README.md

 # Docker with AWS ECR

-## Aim
+## Creating a Docker Image

-Push a reduced Docker image of a React app to AWS Elastic Container Registry
+Every Docker image requires a Dockerfile for building an image.
+The image are formed in layer-by-layer stucture

 ## Keywords of the Dockerfile